Jean-Poul/Assignment-8-Clustering/readme.md

 High-density means that there are many datapoints close to eachother in a cluster.
 When datapoints aren't high-density they are low-density which means that they are outliers to this cluster and therefore categorised as noise.
 It is quite important to differentiate between the densities as DBSCAN stands for Density Based Spatial Clustering of Applications with Noise and therefore has a focus on the densities and clustering.

 ### Task 7, Describe with an example how the initialisation of K Means can affect the inertia value and the quality of the model.
-The problem with the initilization of K Means is placing the initial cluster centers as close to the optimal center as possible.
+The problem with the initilization of K-Means is placing the initial cluster centers as close to the optimal center as possible.
 However the optimal center is not known, that is after all what we are trying to find.
-In most k-means algorithms the start positions is randomly chosen and the centers are then improved with each iteration.
+In most k-means algorithms the start positions are randomly chosen and the centers are then improved with each iteration.
 However these randomly chosen start points can vary alot and can result in more iterations needed and therefore longer runtime.
+There are other initilization methods such and k-means++ and naive sharding that aim to get better start positions for the center points, resulting in fewer iterations and better runtime.
+The preferred method in Sklearn library is "K-means++" that is build around pushing the start position centers as far away from eachother.

 ![Iterating the K-Means algorithms to find the best K Value](https://miro.medium.com/max/480/1*KrcZK0xYgTa4qFrVr0fO2w.gif)